Teville Gate, Worthing

 The future of Teville Gate

-Work to bring Teville Gate back to life is planned to begin this summer.
+Work to bring Teville Gate back to life has begun.

-Teville Gate is a key development site in Worthing and has been barren since 2018 following the demolition of the multi-storey car park and adjacent buildings, which were an eyesore and an unattractive welcome into our town centre.
+Teville Gate is a key development site in Worthing which was cleared in 2018 after the demolition of the multi-storey car park and adjacent buildings, which were an eyesore and an unattractive welcome into our town centre.

-After several years of waiting for an appropriate plan for us and our citizens, we were pleased to announce in March that we have agreed a deal worth £5.1m with Homes England, which will see around 250 much-needed homes built on the land.
+After several years of waiting for an appropriate plan for us and our citizens, we announced in March 2024 that we had agreed a £5.1m deal with Homes England that will see around 250 much-needed homes built on the land.

-We have chosen to partner with Homes England as it shares our vision to create a vibrant, sustainable community hub that features high-quality and genuinely affordable homes for local people.
+We sold the site to Homes England as it shares our vision to create a vibrant, sustainable community hub that features high-quality and genuinely affordable homes for local people.

 The housing development will also feature well-designed open spaces and provide better opportunities for citizens to get around both actively and sustainability on foot or by bike.

-Construction is expected to begin in two to three years, so in the interim Homes England will begin drafting development plans, securing planning permission, appointing developers and preparing the site for building work.
+As the site owner, Homes England is drafting development plans, securing planning permission, appointing developers and preparing the site for building work.
+They have already appointed the development team to take this site forward.

 Photo: The Teville Gate site - aerial photo looking south-east towards the sea